Skip to main content

 Finally: Click the Save button to save your settings.

 The customer fills out the product finder as usual.
-On the advice page, only the highest scoring day cream, night cream and facial cleanser will be displayed.
+On the Advice page, only the highest scoring product from each category is shown on the advice page of your product finder.
+In our Skin care app, this is the highest scoring day cream, night cream and facial cleanser.

-Finally: Product names can be long or sometimes unclear.
-Make it clear which product it concerns by displaying this using an additional field.
-In our Skin care routine app we show, for example, whether it is a day cream, night cream or facial cleanser.
+5. Finally: Product names can be long or sometimes unclear.
+Make clear which type of product or category it concerns by displaying this using an 'additional field'.
+In our Skin care app we show, for example, whether it is a day cream, night cream or facial cleanser.

 Other use cases

-In addition to our example about facial care, there are more situations where Package advice comes in handy.
-Consider a product finder about supplements (we recommend all the vitamins and minerals the client needs), or a product finder about camping (we recommend a tent, sleeping bag and air mattress).
+In addition to our example about skin care, there are more situations where Package advice comes in handy.
+Consider a product finder about supplements (an advice with all the vitamins and minerals the client needs), or a product finder about camping (the advice recommends a tent, sleeping bag and air mattress for a hiking trip in the mountains).

 Did this answer your question?